mozilla/addon-sdk/packages/jetpack-core/docs/self.md

-The `self` module provides access to data that is bundled with the add-on or jetpack program as a whole.
+The `self` module provides access to data that is bundled with the add-on as a whole.
 It also provides the "add-on ID", a value which is unique for each add-on.

 <api name="id">
 @property {string}